Application of single-electron effects to fingerprints of chips using image recognition algorithms

 We divide the experimental data into three regions based on their different physical mechanisms of Coulomb blockade.
 As seen in Fig.~\ref{fig3}, CD images can be divided into three parts depending on the magnitude of the gate bias.
 Region (I): When $V_G$ is low, the current flows exponentially as a function of drain voltage.
 Region (II): When $V_G$ is applied beyond the subthreshold region, the current increases linearly as a function of $V_S$.
 Region (III): When $V_G$ is sufficiently large, the current saturates.
 Regions (I) and (III) correspond to the subthreshold and saturation region of conventional MOSFET operation, respectively.
 In the subthreshold region, we can see the quantum aspect of the SET.
 Without quantum effects, the $I_D$-$V_S$ characteristics show a step structure.
 This results from classical Coulomb blockade in which the current is hindered until the applied voltage exceeds the potential at which the next energy level is occupied.

 The CD images in Figs.~\ref{fig2} and \ref{fig3} have many similar jagged corner lines.
 These features make identification difficult if we compare CD images numerically using conventional data such as $(V_S, V_G, dI_D/dV_S)$.
 In ID applications, unstable output values are not desirable.
 However, the output signals of devices do not always have identical values.
-Devices degrade owing to aging effects caused by negative bias temperature instability (NBTI)~\cite{NBTI}.
-When a chip is powered by a battery, the voltages applied to the electrode probably fluctuate even when a voltage regulator is used.
+Devices degrade owing to aging effects.

+The repetition of measurements between room temperature and low temperature might also change the device condition.
 Thus, the current-voltage ($I$-$V$) characteristics will likely change every time the devices are measured.
 The electronic states of QD devices are generally affected by both $V_{\rm sub}$ and $V_G$ values.
 A change in $V_{\rm sub}$s changes the energy levels of trap sites and the carrier densities of electrodes, resulting in changes in CD images.
 Therefore, we can emulate the effects of device conditions by changing $V_{\rm sub}$.

 Figures~\ref{fig4} show CD images of a pMOSFET with $L$ = 135 nm and $W$ = 220 nm when the substrate bias $V_{\rm sub}$ changes from 0.0 to 0.1 V. The details of the CD images clearly change with changes in $V_{\rm sub}$.
 Two transistors can be distinguished successfully if the two CD images can be distinguished under changes in $V_{\rm sub}$.
 For example, in the detection of human fingerprints, the surface condition of human fingers changes depending on both internal and external conditions such that human fingers are sometimes wet and sometimes oily.
 However, fingerprints should be identified every time they are measured.
 To identify fingerprints, key points in images of fingers are detected and compared with the image stored in the database.
 Similarly, detecting key points should be effective for finding the similarity of CD images.
 Although error-correction methods such as fuzzy algorithms can be used for this purpose~\cite{fuzzy}, we propose a direct method to find the similarity and difference by regarding measurement data as images.
 Then, experimental data can be compared more flexibly using images in a manner similar to comparing human fingerprints or pictures.